guillemdelgado/mcv-m5/README.md

 - [x] Comparative of optimizers.
 ### Weights
 The weights of the different models can be found [here](https://drive.google.com/open?id=1eoo47p8RaoioJT5NxVRFH5offR7vTjBO).
 As the size of weights files is huge there are just the most successful experiments for each dataset and network.
-However, if you feel is missing the weights of an experiment you are interested just open an issue and as soon as possible we will update this Google Drive with your request.
+However, if you feel there are missing the weights of an experiment you are interested in, just open an issue and we will update this Google Drive with your request ASAP.

 ## References
 [Summary](https://www.overleaf.com/read/tgxwrbzqdvst)